arvidn/libtorrent/docs/manual.rst

 When ``report_true_downloaded`` is true, the ``&downloaded=`` argument sent to trackers will include redundant downloaded bytes.
 It defaults to ``false``, which means redundant bytes are not reported to the tracker.

+``strict_end_game_mode`` defaults to true, and controls when a block may be requested twice.
+If this is ``true``, a block may only be requested twice when there's ay least one request to every piece that's left to download in the torrent.
+This may slow down progress on some pieces sometimes, but it may also avoid downloading a lot of redundant bytes.
+If this is ``false``, libtorrent attempts to use each peer connection to its max, by always requesting something, even if it means requesting something that has been requested from another peer already.

 pe_settings
 ===========